mezzio/mezzio/doc/book/features/helpers/intro.md

 # Helpers

 Some tasks and features will be common to many if not all applications.
-For those, Expressive provides *helpers*.
+For those, Mezzio provides *helpers*.
 These are typically utility classes that may integrate features or simply provide standalone benefits.

 Currently, these include: